Earth Day Seed Bombs: Grow a Little Love for the Planet

 Step-by-Step Instructions

-3. Form a Block: Once the mixture is ready, roll it into a large block.
+3. Roll the mixture into a block.

 Previous